-Miami Dolphins Player Fights Back Tears While Discussing Trump's Insults
+Miami Dolphins Player Fights Tears While Discussing Trump's Insults

 “This is bigger than us!!!” he wrote.

-Last season, Thomas took a knee during every national anthem, the Sun Sentinel reported.
-Though he stood during last week’s game, Thomas decided to kneel again following Trump’s verbal attacks.
+Last season, Thomas took a knee during every national anthem, the Sun-Sentinel reported.
+Though he stood during last week’s game, Thomas was one of the leaders of a team discussion on how to respond to Trump’s verbal attacks.
 Dolphins players who did not kneel on Sunday linked arms with their fellow players.
 Team owner Steve Ross joined in the human chain and locked arms with Dolphins players.